 Brady Served as a Deputy Attorney General for the state of Delaware, as a legislative attorney, taught courses at Widener Law School, held offices in county government, practiced privately as an attorney and volunteered for charitable causes.

 Brady opened an office in Georgetown, Delaware, where he still practices law.
 In 2011, when he left office as Recorder of Deeds, Brady was appointed by Governor Jack Markell to serve on the Delaware State Board of Plumbing, Heating, Ventilating and Air Conditioning for a three year term as a public member.

 In March 2012, he filed for the office of Sussex County Clerk of The Peace in the November 2012 general election.
 On November 6, 2012, John Brady was elected Clerk of the Peace for Sussex County, Delaware.
-The Clerk of the Peace is the head of the Marriage Bureau for the county, where marriage and civil union licenses are issued and upon request, the ceremony is performed.
+The Clerk of the Peace is the head of the Marriage Bureau for the county, where marriage licenses are issued and upon request, the ceremony is performed.
 Brady was sworn into office on January 1, 2013.

 On June 13, 2012 the Delaware State Senate confirmed him for a six year term on the Delaware State Industrial Accident Board.